 Soak the gravel and sand in algae-control products and wash them thoroughly.
 For algae that can’t be removed mechanically, apply the appropriate algae-control solution.

-Certain shrimps and fishes feed on algae.
+Certain shrimps and fish feed on algae.
 Amano shrimps are the most common freshwater shrimp used to control algal growth in aquariums.
-This shrimp species also feast on dead plant leaves.
+This shrimp species also feasts on dead plant leaves.

 They even carefully sift through aquatic plant leaves and sponge filters in search for algae.